 Your healthcare provider may prescribe pills to boost your body's Vitamin A, B Complex, C, D, calcium and iron over the course of your pregnancy.
 Take these supplements with water, as they will best help your body efficiently absorb the much-needed nutrients.

 Here comes the big list of food and drinks you need to avoid from the start of your pregnancy.
-It can be a hassle, but these are necessary sacrifices you must make to ensure both you and your little one stay healthy and develop as well as possible.
+It can be a hassle, but these are necessary sacrifices you must make to ensure both you and your child stay healthy and develop as well as possible.

 Have caffeine, but not too much of it.